lorriebosse/style/readme.md

 </div>

 ## About Me
 I've been a web developer for over 25 years[*](https://web.archive.org/web/19961220192514/http://agate.net/), and in that time I've used vanilla CSS, Sass, Styletron, Styled Components, and everything in between.
 I've always wanted a CSS architecture that is _**predictable**_, _**maintainable**_, and that results in the absolute _**minimum possible output**_.
-I've distilled all of my experience into this tool.
+I've distilled all of my experience into this tool. @ptb/style the contribution I have wanted to make to the developer community for over 4 years.

 ## About The Project

-<h3 align="center">This is my way of giving back to the web development community.</h3>
+<h3 align="center">This tool includes features that reduce or eliminate many common pain points that front end web developers encounter when designing and developing code for the web:</h3>
+-

+### Decrease Cognitive Overhead

+Don't worry about naming things, style order, specificity, compressing output, build tools, plugins, etc. Have I used this before?
+If I change it here, what else will change?
+What should I name this?
+Keeping all those concerns and details in mind is a thing of the past.

+### Simplicity

+Styles are declarable.
+This tool converts style rules applies them to the page.
+There is only one function to learn and if you know CSS and JavaScript already, it will look very familiar.
+It parses styles, selectors, shortcuts, and media queries using a single function.
+It creates unique class names automatically.
+Styles are ordered simply and consistently.
+Selectors are parsed, de-duplicated, and grouped with identical declarations automatically.

 ### No More Naming